Cryptocurrency Ethereum Classic Up More Than 3% In 24 hours - Benzinga

-Ethereum Classic's ETC/USD price has increased 3.28% over the past 24 hours to $27.45, which is in the opposite direction of its trend over the past week, where it has experienced a 17.0% loss, moving from $32.37 to its current price.
+Over the past 24 hours, Ethereum Classic's ETC/USD price has risen 3.76% to $28.12.
+This is contrary to its negative trend over the past week where it has experienced a 9.0% loss, moving from $31.05 to its current price.
 As it stands right now, the coin's all-time high is $167.09.

 The chart below compares the price movement and volatility for Ethereum Classic over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 35.0% over the past week, while the overall circulating supply of the coin has decreased 0.29% to over 134.45 million.
-This puts its current circulating supply at an estimated 63.81% of its max supply, which is 210.70 million.
-The current market cap ranking for ETC is #35 at $3.70 billion.
+The trading volume for the coin has decreased 22.0% over the past week, while the overall circulating supply of the coin has increased 0.08% to over 134.58 million.
+This puts its current circulating supply at an estimated 63.87% of its max supply, which is 210.70 million.
+The current market cap ranking for ETC is #35 at $3.78 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.